 Make sure you fill in the information on the back of the number.
 This could be vital in cases of emergencies.
 Fix your number to the front of your shirt with 4 safety pins. (available at the collection desk).

 Do not race in another person’s number.
 This is against UK Athletics rules and can present huge problems with results and age group prizes as well as issues with emergencies.
-You can officially transfer numbers by contacting the Race Secretary.
+You can officially transfer numbers up to a week before the race by contacting the Race Secretary.
 Anybody found to be racing in another person’s number will be disqualified and banned from future events.

 Toilets and changing

-There will be toilet and changing facilities at Race Headquarters.
+There will be toilet facilities but no showers at the start/finish.

-There will be secure baggage storage provided at Race Headquarters.
-If you can’t give your warm clothes to friends at the start, they can be put in a trailer that will take them back to the baggage area at Race Headquarters.
-This will not be secure so do not include valuables or clothes you want to see again.
+There will be baggage storage at your own risk, so do not include valuables or clothes you want to see again.
 Any clothing not reclaimed from the baggage area after 3.00 pm will be washed and donated to charity.

 The race starts at 10.30 am.
 If you miss the start by more than 5 minutes you start at your own risk and may find race support including marshals has been removed.

-Personal stereos and headphones are not allowed during the race.
-If we lose you because you couldn’t hear a marshal we may never find you.
+Personal music devices with headphones are allowed during the race.
 Accompanying cyclists and dogs are not allowed in the race.

 Please do not go through the finish line twice as it plays havoc with the results and we will only record your slowest time!